 Overall, we did not find evidence that officers who had additional non-disciplinary supervisory meetings were any more or less likely to respond to, initiate, or document CAD incidents relative to their peers who worked in similar situations.
 We also found no substantive change in the amount of time officers were officially on-scene in a given incident.
 Furthermore, we did not find evidence that officers who participated in the meetings were less likely to garner complaints from the public.

 We conclude that non-disciplinary LEED based supervisory meetings are a promising strategy for improving police legitimacy.
-Officers who had at least one meeting over a six month period in which they reviewed how they approached relatively standard citizen encounters appeared to be less likely to engage in behaviors that, while central to policing, have the potential to reduce legitimacy when abused (e.g. making arrests and use of force).
+Officers who had at least one supervisory meeting over a six month period (in which they reviewed how they approached relatively standard citizen encounters) appeared to be less likely to engage in behaviors that, while central to policing, have the potential to reduce legitimacy when abused (e.g. making arrests and using force).

 The National Institute of Justice (NIJ) of the U.S. Department of Justice (DOJ) funded this procedural justice intervention program (Grant # 2012-IJ-CX-0009).

-The findings from this study suggest that procedural justice can be implemented in law enforcement agencies rather simply and inexpensively while also potentially contributing to increased legitimacy.
-It is expected that agencies that want to institutionalize procedurally just approaches can do so by implementing supervisory training at a minimal level, and maximize returns on that investment be encouraging supervisors to model procedurally just behaviors.
+The findings from this study suggest that a procedural justice program can be implemented in law enforcement agencies rather simply and inexpensively while also potentially contributing to increased legitimacy.
+It is expected that agencies that want to institutionalize procedurally-just approaches can do so by implementing supervisory training at a minimal level, and maximize returns on that investment be encouraging supervisors to model procedurally just behaviors.

 Emily G. Owens, David Weisburd, Geoff Alpert, and Karen L. Amendola (May 2015).

 Emily G. Owens, PhD

 Procedural justice; high risk circumstance model; LEED; early warning systems; early intervention systems; hot spots policing; evidence-based policing; supervisory training